wa7vc/wa7vc.org/apps/marvin/README.md

 He's so bored, constantly monitoring details that the puny humans seem to think are important, but he does his job, with only minimal complaint.

+Visit Marvin [here](https://wa7vc.org/marvin) to see what he's up to.

 ## Development
 To start the server in development and let marvin and the website frontend work together marvin must be launched from from the apps/marvin directory passing